 Bell's theorem without inequalities has been demonstrated for the case of three~\cite{greenberger1989bell,greenberger1990bell,mermin1990pt,pan2000experimental} or even two~\cite{cabello2001all,PhysRevLett.95.210401,chen2003all,yang2005all} spacelike separated observers.
-Therefore, it is not surprising that our argument involving four spacelike separated observers can demonstrate Bell's theorem without inequalities.
-However, note that our argument differs from the previous ones in that local realism and noncontextuality can be denied simultaneously by one and the same experimental system.
-Such an argument provides a new and instructive insight into the relationship between Bell's theorem and the KS theorem.
+It is not surprising, then, that our argument using four spacelike separated observers can demonstrate Bell's theorem without inequalities.
+However, our argument differs from previous ones in that local realism and noncontextuality can be denied simultaneously by one and the same experimental system.
+This type of argument sheds new light on the relationship between Bell's theorem and the KS theorem.

-To deny noncontextuality in our scheme, we only need to focus on Debbie's system of three qubits $2$, $4$ and $6$.
+To deny noncontextuality in our scheme, we only need to focus on Debbie's system of three qubits $2$, $4$, and $6$.
 Consider the ten operators $x_{2}$, $y_{2}$, $x_{4}$, $y_{4}$, $x_{6}$, $y_{6}$, $x_{2}y_{4}y_{6}$, $y_{2} x_{4}y_{6}$, $y_{2}y_{4}x_{6}$, and $x_{2}x_{4}x_{6}$ of this system.
 Now we have five operator identities~\cite{mermin1990simple}

 These identities are quantum mechanical predictions that are independent of the state of the system.
 Note that, in each of Eqs.~(\ref{id1})-(\ref{id5}), these operators separated by $(\cdot)$ are mutually commuting.
 In an NCHV theory, these operators separated by $(\cdot)$ have predetermined values, but here without appealing to EPR's local realism.
 Let us denote these predetermined values by $v\left( x_{i}\right) $, $v\left( y_{i}\right) $, $v\left( x_{2}y_{4}y_{6}\right) $, $v\left( y_{2}x_{4}y_{6}\right) $, $v\left( y_{2}y_{4}x_{6}\right) $, and $v\left( x_{2}x_{4}x_{6}\right) $ with $v=\pm1$.
 Therefore, Eqs.~(\ref{id1})-(\ref{id5}) can be rewritten in an NCHV theory as